arkthekid/threads/README.md

 # Features

+Here is the [Demonstration Video](https://www.youtube.com/embed/ZcE6nOmNzP8) of the app.

 ### ***Authentication***:

 - Using Clerk for email, password, and social logins (Google and GitHub) with a comprehensive profile management system.